pratapppv/AROS/docs/index.md

 The data segment contains the data such as constants, variables etc. which is required for the code to function.
 This section is indicated to the linker using the `.data` and the `.bss` attributes.
 The `.bss` section is used to reserve memory which variables that are to be declared later in the program and is a static field which is initialized with 0's in the memory.

 ### Stack Segment
-As the name implies, the stack segment is used for the program stack and is
+As the name implies, the stack segment is used for the program stack and must be setup so that we can run non trivial C programms.
+We will be looking at setting up the stack segment in the following sections.

 ### Linker script
 While we have the header ready, we have not yet defined the memory address where the header must be placed.
 This is done by the linker and we must define the linker script according to the specification.
 From the previous section, we know that we must place the `.text` section at the 1MB mark which translates to `0x100000`.
 For now, we'll set the `.data` and the `.bss` section also to begin at this address.
-So translating this to a linker script, we get the following
+So translating this to a linker script, we get the following linker script:

 ```
 OUTPUT_FORMAT(elf32-i386)